Quality of Care

 2015 Target: Rating of 70.4% or higher

-State average based on Third Quarter 2013 through Second Quarter 2014
+*State average based on fourth quarter 2013 through third quarter 2014.

 While hospitals take precautions in preventing patient falls, they can occur for a number of reasons.
 Patients may be disoriented or have a weakened gait.
 They might not use the call button to ask for assistance, or a call may not be responded to immediately.